 1.)
 Kurz und Lang.
 Small deli-like sausage shop in Farringdon.
 Serves all sorts of varieties of German sausage, starting with the classic Bratwurst (grilled pork sausage), but also serving regional specialities such as the Berliner Currywurst (pork sausage with ketchup and curry powder – looks odd but tastes yummy) but also selling Frankfurter and Krakauer (spicier).
 Plus a selection of beers from various regions in Germany (Kölisch, Paulaner, Tannenzäpfle, Becks).

 2.)
 Herman ze German.
 Ironic name for unironically tasty German grub.
-A small deli just off the Strand serving sausages of all kinds such as the previously mentioned Bratwurst, Currywurst and Frankfurter, and home-baked bread and Bretzel variations.
+A small deli off the Strand serves sausages of all kinds, such as the previously mentioned Bratwurst, Currywurst and Frankfurter, and home-baked bread and Bretzel variations.
 Eat-in or take away.

 3.)
 Kipferl.
 Technically speaking, not a German but an Austrian deli with three branches in Angel, Coram’s Field, and Gordon Square.
-The mouth-watering menu offers besides such precious rarities like Käsekrainer (a cheese-filled sausage), also the classic Wiener and of course Sauerkraut.
-Kipferl also caters for the sweet tooth and offers an authentic coffee and cake experience with various home-baked Austrian delicacies.
+The mouth-watering menu offers such precious rarities as Käsekrainer (a cheese-filled sausage), the classic Wiener and Sauerkraut.
+Kipferl also caters for the sweet tooth and provides an authentic coffee and cake experience with various home-baked Austrian delicacies.
 The Linzer Torte is a must!